-The Bible indicates in Revelation 20:11-13 that every person will eventually be held accountable to God for all their deeds.
-When the Bible and the laws of our society agree as to what is right and what is wrong regarding particular deeds (or behavior), there should be no uncertainty about whether we should or should not engage in such behavior.
+Certainly, when the Bible and the laws of our society agree as to what is right and what is wrong regarding particular deeds (or behavior), there should be no doubt about whether we should or should not engage in such behavior.
 But, what if the Bible and the laws of our society disagree as to the rectitude of particular behavior, or what if the Bible does not take a position as to whether certain behaviors are right or wrong?

 Even if most of the people in a society believe that engaging in a particular behavior is alright, they may not be correct.
 Furthermore, the majority may vacillate in their thinking.
 In this regard, we will consider three notable examples of the vacillating of our society in determining what is right and what is wrong.

 Until the Emancipation Proclamation was passed in January 1863, slavery was legal in our nation, despite the wording of our Declaration of Independence, which states that “all Men are created equal.

 Before the so-called “Prohibition Amendment” to our Constitution went into effect in January 1920, the “manufacture, sale, or transportation of intoxicating liquors” was legal throughout our nation.
 The Amendment made these practices illegal.
 Then, in December 1933, the repeal of the Prohibition Amendment made engaging in these practices legal again.